 - Access to services provided by The SOURCE Board of Directors.

 Registration of New Organizations, Defunct Organizations, and Inactive Organizations

 All student organizations considered new (meaning they have not yet been created) or defunct/inactive for one year or more must complete the following process to be considered for official recognition:

 Review the “Create An Org” Packet found under the resources tab of The SOURCE.
-Privileges afforded prospective student organizations are limited to use of Ferguson Student Center meeting space up to three (3) times within 30 days after submitting their online application and being approved for Provisional Status, permission to publicize meetings for membership recruitment and to complete the registration process, and pre-registration advising (if needed) from the Office of Student Involvement concerning organization and registration participation in “Get On Board Day.”
+Privileges afforded prospective student organizations are limited to use of UA Student Center meeting space up to three (3) times within 30 days after submitting their online application and being approved for Provisional Status, permission to publicize meetings for membership recruitment and to complete the registration process, and pre-registration advising (if needed) from the Office of Student Involvement concerning organization and registration participation in “Get On Board Day.”